yujia0223/text2kg/env_files/README.md

 ## Environment Setup

 To setup one of the environments used for training and benchmarking models, use the environment files here.
 Models were benchmarked in the same environment they were trained in.
+Make sure to change the prefix at the bottom of the environment file you want to use to fit your conda installation path.

 ### Torch2-tune
 This environment is for use with the alpaca-lora finetune.py script.
 It is not compatible with any version of autotrain.
 To create the environment, run the following: